Sports in Philadelphia: Sports media

 As of 2023, Philadelphia has the fourth-largest media market in the United States, with almost three million television homes.
-NBC Sports Philadelphia is a cable television channel that covers Philadelphia and Delaware Valley sports.
-The channel as well as sister streaming service Peacock carries all Phillies, Sixers, and Flyers games that are not nationally televised, along with numerous Philadelphia-area college sports events.
+NBC Sports Philadelphia is a cable television channel that covers Philadelphia and regional sports.
+The channel, as well as sister streaming service Peacock, carries all Phillies, Flyers, and 76ers games that are not nationally televised, along with numerous Philadelphia-area college sports events.
 Sister channel NBC Sports Philadelphia Plus carries games when more than one team is playing at the same time.
-Due to the NFL's centralized television rights format, the Eagles, as an NFC team, usually play on WTXF-TV Fox, although games can also appear on KYW-TV CBS, WPVI-TV ABC, WCAU NBC, ESPN, NFL Network, or streaming on Amazon Prime Video.
-All Union games are broadcast on Apple's MLS Season Pass.
-The two major sports radio stations in Philadelphia are 94.1 WIP and 97.5 WPEN.
+Due to the NFL's centralized television rights format, the Eagles, as an NFC team, usually play on WTXF-TV (Fox), although games can also appear on KYW-TV (CBS), WPVI-TV (ABC), WCAU (NBC), ESPN, NFL Network, or streaming on Amazon Prime Video.
+All Union games are broadcast on Apple TV's MLS Season Pass.
+The two major sports radio stations in the Philadelphia area are 94.1 WIP and 97.5 WPEN.
 WIP broadcasts all Phillies and Eagles games, while WPEN broadcasts all Sixers, Flyers, and Union games.
-1210 WPHT carries Phillies games when the Eagles are playing at the same time on WIP, and 93.3 WMMR carries Flyers games when the Sixers are playing at the same time on WPEN.
+1210 WPHT carries Phillies games when the Eagles are playing at the same time on WIP, and 93.3 WMMR carries Flyers games when the 76ers are playing at the same time on WPEN.

 Prominent members of the sports media (past and present) include Richie Ashburn (who also played for the Phillies), Gene Hart, Harry Kalas, Merrill Reese, Jayson Stark, Jack Whitaker, Bill Campbell, Ray Didinger, Phil Jasner, Bill Conlin, Michael Barkann, Angelo Cataldi, Mike Missanelli and Howard Eskin.
 The Philadelphia Sports Writers Association presents annual awards.

 Several films have depicted sports in Philadelphia.
-Most prominently, the Rocky film franchise follows the boxing career of Rocky Balboa, first as a fighter and later as a trainer.
+Most prominently, the Rocky film franchise follows the boxing career of Philadelphia resident Rocky Balboa, first as a fighter and later as a trainer.
 The film Invincible was based on Vince Papale's career as a player on the Philadelphia Eagles.
 The Garbage Picking Field Goal Kicking Philadelphia Phenomenon starred Tony Danza as the kicker of the Philadelphia Eagles.
 Broad Street Bullies is a documentary that chronicles the early history of the Philadelphia Flyers.
 The film Pride follows swim coach Jim Ellis in 1970s Philadelphia.
-The Mighty Macs depicts the 1970s Immaculata College women's basketball teams of the early 1970s.
+The Mighty Macs depicts the Immaculata College women's basketball teams of the early 1970s, with Carla Gugino starring as head coach Cathy Rush.
 The main character of the film Silver Linings Playbook is an Eagles fan who closely follows the 2008 Eagles season throughout the film.